bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/30_module_one/1004_vs_code.md

 ![See the scan results](images/vs_code3.png "See the scan results")

-Checkov will immediately start scanning and identifying multiple misconfigurations, underlining and highlighting their line in red.
+Checkov will immediately start scanning and will highlight any identified misconfigurations, with red underline.
 Move your cursor over the first code block `resource "aws_s3_bucket" "data"`.
 Checkov has identified multiple misconfigurations, including “Ensure all data stored in the S3 bucket have versioning enabled Checkov CKV_AWS_21."

 ![List the policies and fixes](images/vs_code4.png "List the policies and fixes")

 You can learn more about the policy by selecting “View Problem” or select “Quick Fix” to do exactly that.
-By selecting `“Apply fix for - Ensure all data stored in the S3 bucket have versioning enabled”` you automatically patched your code base for a common misconfiguration.
+By selecting “Apply fix for - Ensure all data stored in the S3 bucket have versioning enabled” you automatically patched your codebase for a common misconfiguration.

 ![Remediation lines added automatically](images/vs_code5.png "Remediation lines added automatically")